visze/hyperSMURF/manual/examples_java.rst

 Here we show how to use hyperSMURF to detect these rare features using data sets obtained from the original large set of Mendelian data [Smedley2016]_.
 To provide usage examples that do not require more than 1 minute of computation time on a modern desktop computer, we considered data sets downsampled from the original Mendelian data.
 In particular we constructed Mendelian data sets with a progressive larger imbalance between Mendelian associated mutations and background genetic variants.
-We start with an artificially balanced data set, and then we consider progressively imbalanced data sets with ratio `positive:negative` varying from :math:`1:10`, to  :math:`1:100` and  :math:`1:1000`.
+We start with an artificially balanced data set and then we consider progressively imbalanced data sets with ratio `positive:negative` varying from :math:`1:10`, :math:`1:100` and  :math:`1:1000`.
 These data sets are downloadable as compressed `.arff` files, easily usable by Weka, from `https://www.github.com/charite/hyperSMURF-tutorial/data <https://www.github.com/charite/hyperSMURF-tutorial/data>`_.

-The `Mendelian.balanced.arff.gz` file include 26 features, a column `class`showing the belonging class (1=positive, 0=negative) and a column `fold`.
+The `Mendelian.balanced.arff.gz` file includes 26 features, a column `class`showing the belonging class (1=positive, 0=negative) and a column `fold`.
 This is a numeric attribute with the number of the fold in which each example will be included according to the 10-fold cytogenetic band-aware CV procedure (0 to 9).
 In total the file contains 406 positives and 400 negatives.

 Now we have to write the following code in our new Java file `MendelianExample.java`:

-* Loader of the Instances.
+1. Loader of the Instances.
-* Cross-validation strategy that takes the the column `fold` into account when partitioning and removing the column `fold` for training.
+2. Cross-validation strategy that takes the the column `fold` into account when partitioning and removing the column `fold` for training.
-* Setting up our hyperSMURF classifier
+3. Setting up our hyperSMURF classifier

 So this will be the blank `MendelianExample.java` class: